 This tells you the percent of residents prescribed antipsychotic drugs.
 While antipsychotic drugs may be helpful for many residents, it is important to ensure these drugs are being used only where medically required.
 In limited cases, high levels of antipsychotic drug use may suggest that a facility is using these drugs to subdue residents.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of patients who were prescribed antianxiety drugs.
-Antianxiety medications are given to residents suffering from depression and anxiety.
+This tells you the percent of residents who were given antianxiety medications.
+Antianxiety drugs are given to patients suffering from anxiety and depression.

 Managing Depression Among Residents